FinalZJY/steam-game-spider/README.md

 ### Steam Store API
 The apis requested on Steam store pages.
 They are not official open apis, so there's no doc of these apis.
-It includes game detail, featured games apis.
+It includes game detail, game reviews apis.

 The request url be like: `https://store.steampowered.com/api/appdetails?appids=1473740`

 ### Steam Community API
 The apis requested on Steam community pages.
 They are not official open apis, so there's no doc of these apis.
-It includes game comments, location list.
+It includes community actions, location list.

 The request url be like: `https://steamcommunity.com/actions/QueryLocations/US/FL`